-- 81. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 82.
+- 86. PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 87.
 Cal.
-Labor Code § 226 provides that an employer must furnish employees with an "accurate itemized" statement in writing showing:
+Labor Code § 226 provides that an employer must furnish employees with an "accurate itemized" statement in writing showing: - a.
+Gross wages earned; - b.
+Total hours worked by the employee, except for any employee whose compensation is solely based on a salary and who is exempt from payment of overtime under subdivision (a) of Section 515 or any applicable order of the Industrial Welfare Commission; - c.
+The number of piece rate units earned and any applicable piece rate if the employee is paid on a piece-rate basis; - d.
+All deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item; - e.
+Net wages earned; - f.
+The inclusive dates of the period for which the employee is paid; - g.
+The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement; - h.
+The name and address of the legal entity that is the employer; and - i.
+All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee.

-- Gross wages earned, - (2) total hours worked by the employee, except for any employee whose compensation is solely based on a salary and who is exempt from payment of overtime under subdivision (a) of Section 515 or any applicable order of the Industrial Welfare Commission, - the number of piecerate units earned and any applicable piece rate if the employee is paid on a piece-rate basis, - d. all deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item, - net wages earned, e. - the inclusive dates of the period for which the employee is paid, f. - the name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number of an employee identification number other than social security number may be shown on the itemized statement, - the name and address of the legal entity that is the employer, and - all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 83.
-When DEFENDANT did not accurately record PLAINTIFF's and other CALIFORNIA CLASS Members' missed meal and rest breaks, DEFENDANT violated Cal.
+88. When DEFENDANT did not accurately record PLAINTIFF'S and other CALIFORNIA CLASS Members' wages, and missed meal and rest breaks, DEFENDANT violated Cal.
 Lab.
-Code § 226 in that DEFENDANT failed to provide an accurate wage statement in writing that properly and accurately itemizes all missed meal and rest periods and reporting time wages owed to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS and thereby also failed to set forth the correct wages earned by the employees.
+Code § 226 in that DEFENDANT failed to provide an accurate wage statement in writing that properly and accurately itemizes all wages, and missed meal and rest periods and reporting time wages owed to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS and thereby also failed to set forth the correct wages earned by the employees.
 Additionally, the wage statements DEFENDANT issued to PLAINTIFF and other CALIFORNIA CLASS Members violated Cal.
 Lab.
 Code Section 226(a) in that DEFENDANT failed to correctly list the correct name of the legal entity that was the employer of PLAINTIFF and the CALIFORNIA CLASS Members.

-DEFENDANT knowingly and intentionally failed to comply with Cal.
-Lab.
-Code § 226, causing injury and damages to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS.
-These damages include, but are not limited to, costs expended calculating the correct wages for all missed meal and rest breaks and the amount of employment taxes which were not properly paid to state and federal tax authorities.
+89. DEFENDANT knowingly and intentionally failed to comply with Cal.
+Labor Code § 226, causing injury and damages to the PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS.
+These damages include, but are not limited to, costs expended calculating the correct rates for the overtime worked and the amount of employment taxes which were not properly paid to state and federal tax authorities.
 These damages are difficult to estimate.
 Therefore, PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period pursuant to Cal.
 Lab.
 Code § 226, in an amount according to proof at the time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective member of the CALIFORNIA LABOR SUB-CLASS herein).